IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_gateway.html.markdown

 - `as_prepends` - (Optional, List) List of AS Prepend configuration information

   Nested scheme for `as_prepend`:
-  - `length` - (Integer, Required) Number of times the ASN to appended to the AS Path.
+  - `length` - (Required, Integer ) Number of times the ASN to appended to the AS Path.
-  - `policy` - (String, Required) Route type this AS Prepend applies to.
+  - `policy` - (Required, String) Route type this AS Prepend applies to.
 Possible values are `import` and `export`.
-  - `prefix` - (String, Optional) Comma separated list of prefixes this AS Prepend applies to.
+  - `prefix` - (Optional, String) Comma separated list of prefixes this AS Prepend applies to.
 Maximum of 10 prefixes.
 If not specified, this AS Prepend applies to all prefixes.

 - `authentication_key` - (Optional, String) BGP MD5 authentication key.
 - `bfd_interval` - (String) Minimum interval in milliseconds at which the local routing device transmits hello packets and then expects to receive a reply from a neighbor with which it has established a BFD session.